Hallux Rigidus

 Initial treatment involves rigid insoles, rigid sole shoes, steroid injection, pain killers and activity modification.
 With failed non operative treatment for at least 3 months, surgery can be considered.

-What are the surgical options for Hallux limitus?
+What are the surgical options for Hallux Rigidus?

-Dorsal cheilectomy is a procedure where the bony prominence is surgically removed to allow greater and less painful movement
+Dorsal cheilectomy is a procedure where the bony prominence of the metatarsal head and base of the phalanx is surgically removed to allow greater and less painful movement

-It can be performed as open procedure but arthroscopic procedure has Advantages over open:
+It can be performed as open procedure but percutaneous and arthroscopic procedure has Advantages over open:

 - small incision